nic-dgl104-spring-2026/project-1-mit-app-Ancient-Davey/README.md

 - The app has button functions for user interactions
 - It has a storage function to store the player high score
 - The app has a quiz to test the what the user learned from the info page.
+- Repeated use of the storage function for the highscore

 ## Resources Used
 Below are the resources and references used during development: